Jessicavazm/JessicaVaz_T2A1-B/README.md

     print(bubble_sort([64, 34, 25, 12, 22, 11, 90]))

+    Output : [11, 12, 22, 25, 34, 64, 90]

 ### O(2n) Exponential

+This algorithm grows the quickest compared to the past examples given above.
+Factorial complexity grows quicker than Exponential algorithms.

+#### Comparison between Exponential and Factorial:

+    Exponential: 2^10 = 1024 (where n = 10, base = 2)
+    2x 2x 2x 2x 2x 2x 2x 2x 2x 2 = 1024

+    Factorial: 10! (where n = 10!)
+    10x 9x 8x 7x 6x 5x 4x 3x 2x 1 = 3,628,800

-This algorithm grows the quickest, algorithm steps doubles with addition to dataset.
+Exponential algorithm steps doubles with addition to dataset.
 This is common in recursing algorithms that call themselves multiple times.
 Exponential algorithms should be avoided because it has very high complexity and uses a lot of memory.

-#### Fibonacci example
+#### Exponential Fibonacci example

     def fibonacci(n):
         if n <= 0: